Introducing The Protagonist

 Question:Does the Protagonist have to be introduced before any other character?

-Answer: The short answer is no, though it is often an effective strategy.
+Answer: The short answer is no, though introducing the protagonist in the first chapter is often an effective strategy.

-Obviously, there are many stories that begin with the hero deciding that something must be done and/or taking the first step towards doing it.
+Obviously, there are many stories that begin by introducing the protagonist with an event in which they decide something must be done or take the first step towards doing it.
 However, that is not your only option.

 For instance, there are stories that begin with the villain deciding upon a plan or taking the first step towards a nefarious goal.
 The “hero” will still be the character who considers the goal – in this case, considering how bad things will be if the villain succeeds.
 But he or she will take on the antagonist's traditional role of attempting to avoid the story goal (or thwart the evil plan).
 In this type of story, you may introduce the villain before the hero.

-Then again, you may begin with your main character describing the first time he/she encountered or heard about your impact character.
-In such cases, even though you are telling the story from the main character's perspective, it is really the impact character the reader learns about first.
+Then again, you may introduce your main character by describing the first time he/she encounters or hears about your impact character.
+In such cases, even though you are telling the story from the main character's perspective, it is the impact character the reader learns about first -- or perhaps they are introduced at the same time.
 (Note that the impact character may or may not be the antagonist.)

 Dramatica does offer one bit of advice.
 It says that it is often best to start telling the story from the perspective of the main or principle-point-of-view character (whether or not they are the protagonist) because readers tend to latch onto the first point-of-view (POV) character they are introduced to.
 They can find it jarring to discover later that a different character is the real main character.